Create/modify ontologies

 To create a new ontology, go to Schema > Ontology and click the Create button.

-After selecting the media type, you will be taken to a new modal where you can create a new ontology.
+After selecting the media type, you will be taken to a new modal to create a new ontology.

 In the model, you will need to provide the following information: